Karna98/Project-VAPPP/README.md

 # Project-VAPPP
+What is Project-VAPPP (Offline Share)?

+Project-VAPPP enables a team to quickly collaborate on the same document without the need of Internet Connection.
+However, they need to be connected on the same network.

-On Ubuntu
+## On Windows

-clone the repository in /var/html/www
+clone the repository in xampp/htdocs

-Installation
 Firstly install Node.js
-//cd Socket
+cd Socket
-//npm install
-//npm install express --save
-//npm install socket.io --save
+npm install

-Running:
+## On Ubuntu
-go to the main folder(Project-VAPPP) in terminal
+clone the repository in '/var/html/www'

-to start collaboration (put following commands in terminal) cd Python python3 app.py enter your ip address

-to join collaboration
+### Installation
+Firstly install Node.js
+cd Socket
+npm install

+### Running:
+cd Project-VAPPP
 cd Python
 python3 app.py

+-- To Start Collaboration
+Click on 'Start Collaboration' then
+Click 'Proceed'

+-- To Join Collaboration
+Click on 'Join Collaboration'
-Enter the ip address
+enter ip address (server PC IP address)

-On Windows

-clone the repository in xampp/htdocs install Node.js